dashbitco/broadway/guides/examples/apache-kafka.md

 and [`Batcher concurrency`](https://hexdocs.pm/broadway/Broadway.html#module-batcher-concurrency)
 for details.

-By setting the `concurrency` option, you define the number of concurrent process that will be started by Broadway, allowing you to have full control over the concurrency level in each layer of the pipeline.
+By setting the `concurrency` option, you define the number of concurrent processes that will be started by Broadway, allowing you to have full control over the concurrency level in each layer of the pipeline.
 Keep in mind that since the concurrency model provided by **Kafka** is based on **partitioning**, in order to take